MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/customize-the-look-of-yammer.md

 <a name="YammerHeader"> </a>

 >[!IMPORTANT]
-> If your organization is using Office 365, the network colors and network logo settings only apply to network guests.
-Office 365 users will not see these changes.
+> If your organization is using Microsoft or Office 365, the network colors and network logo settings only apply to network guests.
+Microsoft and Office 365 users will not see these changes.

 1. In the Yammer admin center, click **Design**.